EOSIO/eos/docs/cleos/command-reference/get/get-transaction.md

----
-title: "transaction"
+## Description
-excerpt: "Retrieves a transaction from the blockchain."
+Retrieves a transaction from the blockchain
----

 ## Positional Parameters
 `id`` _TEXT_ - ID of the transaction to retrieve

 ## Options
 ` -b,--block-hint` UINT        the block number this transaction may be in
-## Info

 **Command**

 ```shell